 Step 4: export

 Run this on a real scatter plot.
-Open the extractor, upload a multi-color scatter, and use the color picker for each series.
+Open the extractor, upload a multi-color scatter, use the color picker for each series.
 Three minutes start to finish on a 200-point plot.

 Handling overlapping points and clusters